-- Ignition switch is in the OFF or ACC position, or - Ignition switch is ON and the shift lever is in the P (Park) position
+- Ignition switch is in the OFF, ACC or LOCK position, or - Ignition switch is ON and the selector lever is in the P (Park) position

 The brake and accelerator pedals cannot be adjusted separately.

 Do not adjust the pedal position with your foot on the pedal.